ameinhardt/itiergarten/README.md

 # ITiergarten monorepo

 This is a setup for a basic javascript backend/frontend project.
-It can be used as a itiergarten for quickly building simple applications.
+It can be used as a playground for quickly building simple applications.

 ## Stack
 * General: [pnpm](https://pnpm.io), [typescript](https://www.typescriptlang.org), [eslint]('https://eslint.org)